josephdadams/TallyArbiter/readme.md

 ## Using an M5 Atom Matrix for tally output
 Tally Arbiter can send tally data to an M5 Atom Matrix.
 A remote script is available in the separate repository, [Tally Arbiter M5 Atom Matrix Listener](http://github.com/josephdadams/tallyarbiter-m5atommatrixlistener).
 For installation and use instructions, please check out that repository's [readme](https://github.com/josephdadams/TallyArbiter-M5AtomMatrixListener/blob/master/readme.md).

+## Using a blink(1) for tally output
+Tally Arbiter supports the use of a USB blink(1) device as a tally light.
+A remote listening script is available in the separate repository, [Tally Arbiter Blink1 Listener](http://github.com/josephdadams/tallyarbiter-blink1listener).
+For installation and use instructions, please check out that repository's [readme](https://github.com/josephdadams/TallyArbiter-Blink1Listener/blob/master/readme.md).
+It is compatible with and was designed to run on a Raspberry Pi Zero, making this an inexpensive option for *wireless* tally output.
+However, it can be run on any OS/device that supports Python such as MacOS or Windows, which can be helpful if you want to use this with graphics or video playback operators, for example.

+## Using a Relay for contact-closure systems
+Many Camera CCUs and other devices support incoming tally via contact closure.
+A remote listening script that can trigger USB relays is available with the separate repository, [Tally Arbiter Relay Listener](http://github.com/josephdadams/tallyarbiter-relaylistener).
+For installation and use instructions, please check out that repository's [readme](https://github.com/josephdadams/TallyArbiter-RelayListener/blob/master/readme.md).

+## Using a GPO output
+Lots of equipment support the use of GPIO (General Purpose In/Out) pins to interact.
+This could be for logic control, turning on LEDs, etc. A remote listening script that can run on a Raspberry Pi is available with the separate repository, [Tally Arbiter GPO Listener](http://github.com/josephdadams/tallyarbiter-gpolistener).
+For installation and use instructions, please check out that repository's [readme](https://github.com/josephdadams/TallyArbiter-GPOListener/blob/master/readme.md).

 ## Arduino ESP8266 with Neopixel
 Use AdaFruit NeoPixel LED strips connected to an Arduino.
 Check out [NoahCallaway](http://github.com/noahcallaway/)'s repository for more information: https://github.com/NoahCallaway/TallyArbiter-arduino-neopixel

 ## VMix Tally Emulation
 Tally Arbiter will also emulate a VMix server, which means you can use any compatible VMix tally client to view tally as well, such as the [VMix M5Stick Tally Light](https://github.com/guido-visser/vMix-M5Stick-Tally-Light) project by Guido Visser.
 Follow the instructions on that repository to set up your M5Stick device, and specify Tally Arbiter as your VMix server!

 ## Creating your own listener client
-Tally Arbiter can send data over the socket.IO protocol to your listener.
+Tally Arbiter can send data over the socket.io protocol to your listener.
 You can make use of the following event emitters:
 * `bus_options`: Send no arguments; Returns a `bus_options` event with an array of available busses (preview and program).
 * `devices`: Send no arguments; Returns a `devices` event with an array of configured Tally Arbiter Devices.
 * `device_listen`: Send a deviceId and a listener type (string); Returns a `device_states` event with an array of current device states for that device Id.
 This will add the listener client to the list in Tally Arbiter, making it manageable in the Settings interface.
 * `device_states`: Send a deviceId as the argument; Returns a `device_states` event with an array of current device states for that device Id.

 # TSL 3.1 Protocol Conversion
 Tally Arbiter can automatically send out TSL 3.1 data to any number of clients.
+This is helpful if you want to have Tally Arbiter aggregate all of your tally data and then send out updates to UMDs, multiviewers, etc.
 * Each device must have a TSL Address configured.
 The default TSL address is `0`.
 * Add a TSL Client by using the "TSL Clients" configuration area in the Settings interface.
 * Specify the IP address, Port, and Transport Type (UDP or TCP).
 * Tally Arbiter will send TSL 3.1 data to these clients any time a device changes state.

 # Configuring and Using Tally Arbiter Cloud
 Tally Arbiter can send source, device, and tally data from a local instance within a closed network to an instance of Tally Arbiter on another network that may be more acccessible for end users.
 This is helpful if your users need to access Tally Arbiter and you don't want to have them tunnel or connect into your private network, or if users are located remotely.